 Social protection is not only a human right — in the long term it also boosts economies, says Prof. Franziska Gassmann, as she takes up her new Chair in ‘Social Protection and Development’ at Maastricht University.
 Below she explains why and how social protection works, and how much more needs to be done.
-Click here for the inaugural lecture page.
+Click here for the inaugural lecture event, and here to download the speech.

 If the first Sustainable Development Goal (“End poverty in all its form everywhere”) is to be taken seriously, most low and middle-income countries have a considerable challenge ahead.
 While an estimated 1 billion people have escaped extreme poverty since the early 1990s and global poverty rates have dropped considerably, the absolute number of people living in poverty has hardly changed.
 Moreover, the living standard of the extremely poor has not improved (Ravallion 2016).
 Achievement of the first SDG will require substantial efforts at global and national levels, particularly with respect to policies that address chronic poverty traps and improve the lives of poor and vulnerable populations.